 The J.A.
 Woollam Company is proud to announce an Internet-based ellipsometric data analysis course designed for WVASE® software users.
 We will introduce the fundamentals of data analysis at a beginner to intermediate level.
 There will be seven session in total (the last one is optional), with two sessions per week spread out over a 3.5 weeks.
 The sessions will be ~1.5 to 2 hours long.

 If you use a different J.A.
-Woollam software package (i.e. CompleteEASE), please contact us for details regarding pertinent courses of interest for you.
+Woollam software package (i.e. CompleteEASE), please contact us about our other short courses that may be of interest to you.

-The Registration fee also includes pdf copies of the sessions and a pdf copy of the WVASE® Software Training manual as a download.
+The Registration fee also includes access to a pdf of each session, as well as a pdf of the WVASE® Software Training manual as a download.

-Participants must have internet access to participate in the webinar so they can log onto the course via GoToWebinar®.
-For audio, participants can either access audio from their computer via a VoIP connection from GoToWebinar®, or call one of the numbers provided by GoToWebinar® at the time of the session.
+Participants must have internet access to participate in the webinar so they can log onto the course via GoToWebinar.
+For audio, participants can either call one of the numbers provided by GoToWebinar at the time of the session, or access audio from their computer via a VoIP connection from GoToWebinar.
 Participants who are from the same organization/facility are welcome to participate from a conference room using a commonly shared computer, projector and audio connection.

-Recordings of all sessions will made available to registered participants during the course and for a period afterwards.
+Recordings of all sessions will made available to registered participants during the course and for a period after the final session.